ingridyfan/ingridyfan.github.io/README.md

 ### About Me

-My name is Ingrid Fan and I am an undergraduate senior at Stanford University studying Symbolic Systems with a concentration in Artificial Intelligence.
+My name is Ingrid Fan and I am a masters student at Stanford University studying Computer Science with a concentration in Human Computer Interaciton.
+I also obtained my Bacherlor's at Stanford studying Symbolic Systems with a concentration in Artificial Intelligence.
 I'm especially passionate about the intersection of human psychology and technology, which has thus led me to interesting opportunities in marketing technologies and UI/UX.

 In my free time, I am an amateur photographer, singer, and a self-declared comedian.

 Useless talents include but are not limited to:
 - Minesweeper Expertise
 - Fire Instagram Captions
-- Duck Imitation
-- Kermit the Frog Impression
+- Duck Impression
 - Basic knowledge on how to play Bridge

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for